2 in custody after Vegas shooting lefts 1 dead, 1 critical

 No identities were released.

-Several cars in the shopping plaza’s parking lot were struck by gunshots, Spencer said.
+Several cars in the shopping plaza’s parking lot were struck by bullets, Spencer said.

 Sign up for Daily Newsletters